National Lottery (United Kingdom): On television

 The majority of National Lottery draws take place on live television.
 The first National Lottery show (entitled The National Lottery Live: The First Draw) was at 7 pm on Saturday 19 November 1994.
 Presented by Noel Edmonds, this was an hour long special, in which 49 contestants competed to become the first person to start the draw, the winner being 18-year-old Deborah Walsh.
 The first number to be drawn was 30.
 For its first few years, the TV show took the title The National Lottery Live, and was presented mainly by Anthea Turner or Bob Monkhouse.
 Other notable presenters during this period included Dale Winton, Carol Smillie, Terry Wogan and Ulrika Jonsson.
-On 30 November 1996, live on BBC One, the draw machine failed to start.
+On 30 November 1996, live on BBC1, the draw machine failed to start.

 During the 2000 Today broadcast on 31 December 1999, a special Big Draw 2000 drawing was held to ring in the new millennium.
+Exactly twelve months later, on 31 December 2000, this special draw was revisited when Big Draw 2001 was held.
+This special draw would continue to run for another 3 years afterwards, in 2001, 2002 and 2003, but was held on 24 December every year to celebrate Christmas, and was renamed "Christmas Millionaire Maker" to fit in with this celebration.

+On 6 November 2004, The National Lottery celebrated 10 years with a special two-part show, called the "National Lottery 10th Birthday Celebration", broadcast on BBC One.
+The first part of the show featured celebrity contestants playing a special quiz-show featuring a first round from Wright Around the World, an In The Red round of Jet Set, raising money in Winner's Row on In It to Win It, and a Wonderwall round of Winning Lines.
+The second part of the show featured the £10 Million Bonus Lotto Draw, and a musical performance by Anastacia with her new single.

 On 20 May 2006, during the draw on The National Lottery Jet Set that took place minutes before the Eurovision Song Contest 2006, several members of the group Fathers 4 Justice protested on the set causing the show to be taken off air for several minutes while the protesters were removed from the studio.